ms1963/markdown/README.md

 The Heading method creates a main title for the document.
 The Paragraph method adds a paragraph to the document.
 In this example, the text “bold” is formatted using Markdown syntax for bold text.
 4. The List method generates an unordered list with the specified items.
-The CodeBlock method adds a block of code, specifying the programming language for syntax highlighting.
-Output: Finally, GetContent returns the complete Markdown content as a string, which is printed to the console.
+The CodeBlock method adds a block of code, specifying the programming language for syntax highlighting.  inally, GetContent returns the complete Markdown content as a string, which is printed to the console.

 ### Output of the Example